jwilkinson1122/custom_addons/pod_administration_practitioner/README.rst

    :alt: License: LGPL-3

 ====================
-Medical Practitioner
+Podiatry Practitioner
 ====================

-This module adds medical practitioners.
+This module adds pod practitioners.

 Practitioner covers all individuals who are engaged in the healthcare process and healthcare-related services as part of their formal responsibilities.